Deep Blue Repository and Research Data Services

 - Organization chart

 - Staff directory for Deep Blue Repository and Research Data Services

 The Deep Blue Repository and Research Data Services (DBRRDS) department provides support to the University of Michigan community in making their research openly accessible to anyone in the world.
 We also provide a means to publish content of scholarly or educational value — research data in particular — that may not have a defined path for dissemination and might otherwise be lost.

 We oversee the following repositories as one means of providing our services:

-- Deep Blue hosts articles, papers, reports, presentations and other human-readable materials.
+- Deep Blue Documents hosts articles, papers, reports, presentations and other human-readable materials.

 - Deep Blue Data hosts research data sets in ways that comply with funding agency and publisher requirements.